Life Insurance For Scaffolders Cover

 Using other definitions of cover, including any occupation or suited occupation, may be more challenging to secure.

-Generally, income protection offered will be provided with a deferment period of between four and 52 weeks.
+• Generally, income protection will be offered with a deferment period of between 4 and 52 weeks.

-This period is the amount of time you will need to wait from the time you stop working due to illness or injury and the time your critical illness coverage will be paid.
+This period is the amount of time you will need to wait from the time you stop working due to illness or injury until your critical illness coverage will be paid.

 Your decision on which deferment period works for you should be made based on the benefits offered by your employer, your current savings, and how much financial support you need to cover expenses.